tribalthirst/tribalthirst/src/ux/content/posts/non-verbal-communication.md

 This is one that may not seem obvious, but it is always at the front of my list.
 Silence actually speaks volumes in meetings, not responding to email, even the pause before answering a question.
 It is always tempting to respond quickly, fill up quiet space, or just make noise.
 Practicing silence as a communication tool is extremely valuable as it can show that you are listening and thinking.
 It can also be used as a way to place importance on the conversation.
 Many times, I don't answer "urgent" emails from others simply because they aren't urgent to me.

-> when words make noise, silence can talk. - Ernest Agyemang Yeboah
+> when words make noise, silence can talk.
+>
+> -Ernest Agyemang Yeboah

 ### Appearance